Top 10 Trends in Account Based Marketing (ABM)

 Instead of thinking in terms of “markets” — large swaths of organizations with a few characteristics in common — ABM requires B2B brands to think of individual accounts as individual markets-of-one.
 In the past, this approach, as a strategy, would have been difficult if not impossible; however, the quick availability of targeted, account-specific data has made it a reality.
 Once we begin viewing accounts as markets in their own right, we can design a structured approach to developing and implementing highly customized marketing campaigns.

-10 Trends Shaping the Future of Account-Based Marketing
+10 Account Based Marketing Trends that Shaping the Future

 As ABM continues to evolve as an identifiable lead generation strategy, and more B2B marketers refine their approach, trends have begun to emerge that are shaping the future of account-based marketing.
 We’ve identified ten of the most prominent developments here; if you haven’t already incorporated these practices into your ABM strategy, it’s a good time to think about doing so.